JiriResler/mff-mgr-statnice-okruhy-poznamky/softwarove-technologie/poznamky/virtualizacia-cpu.md

 - **Rule 5:** After some time period S, move all the jobs in the system to the topmost queue.

 MLFQ is interesting for the following reason: instead of demanding _a priori_ knowledge of the nature of a job, it observes the execution of a job and prioritizes it accordingly.
 In this way, it manages to achieve the best of both worlds: it can deliver excellent overall performance (similar to SJF/STCF) for short-running interactive jobs, and is fair and makes progress for long-running CPU-intensive workloads.
 For this reason, many systems use a form of MLFQ as their base scheduler.

+## Proportional-share scheduler
+Proportional-share is based around a simple concept: instead of optimizing for turnaround or response time, a scheduler might instead try to guarantee that each job obtains a certain percentage of CPU time.
+Approaches: lottery scheduling, stride scheduling, and the Completely Fair Scheduler (CFS) of Linux.
+Lottery uses randomness in a clever way (via tickets) to achieve proportional share; stride does so deterministically.
+CFS is a bit like weighted round-robin with dynamic time slices, but built to scale and perform well under load; it is the most widely used fair-share scheduler in existence today